bfox9900/CAMEL99/README.md

 ### ABOUT CAMEL99
 -------------
 The final CAMEL99 Forth has been built for users of TI BASIC who want to explore Forth.
 With that in mind it has a string package that provides many of the features of BASIC including the use of a string stack and automated stack management.
-See the source file STRINGS.HSF to see the functions available and the comments at the bottom of the file provide some example code.
+See the source file LIB/STRINGS.FTH to see the functions available and the comments at the bottom of the file provide some example code.

 Graphics Support:
-The existing version of CAMEL99 also includes the GRAFIX99.HSF source code which provides common features of TI BASIC that relate the TI-99 display chip, the TMS9918.
-Together these two extensions make a Forth system that is more familiar to the TI BASIC programmer.
+The existing version of CAMEL99 also includes the GRAFIX2.HSF source code which provides common features of TI BASIC (VCHAR, HCHAR, GCHAR CLEAR etc.)that relate the TI-99 display chip, the TMS9918.
+The graphics and string extensions make a Forth system that is a little more familiar to the TI BASIC programmer however it is still Forth and not BASIC.
+You are warned.

+### File extensions
-NOTE: Files with the extension .HSF can only be compiled by the XFC99 cross-compiler.
-See the LIB folder for examples of CODE that will compile on CAMEL99.
+Files with the extension .HSF can only be compiled by the XFC99 cross-compiler.
+Files with the .FTH extension are in the LIB/ folder and they are meant to be compiled on the TI-99.
+(currently they must be pasted into the CLASSIC99 emulator)

 ### BUILDING CAMEL99
 ----------------